elastic/cloud-on-k8s/CONTRIBUTING.md

 #### Pull Request validation
   After submitting a PR, a run of unit tests, integration tests and a single E2E test (`SamplesTest`) on a single provider (GKE) can be triggered by commenting the PR with `jenkins test this please`.

   For changes larger in scope and touching CI pipeline, e2e test runner and/or providers a full E2E test suite can be triggered by commenting the PR with `run full pr build`.
 This will trigger the same set of pipelines that are triggered during nightly testing.
+Note that green checkmark next to this build result (`devops-ci/full`) in GitHub only means that scheduling runs was successful.
+Inspect all results by going to `Details` > `Open Blue Ocean`.

 ### Logging